jonnonz1/nz-statute-book/acts/public/2000/parliamentary-service-act-2000.md

 ## Schedule 1 — Provisions applying in respect of Parliamentary Service

-**General Manager and Acting General Manager**
+**Chief Executive and Acting Chief Executive**

-### 1 Appointment of General Manager
+### 1 Appointment of Chief Executive
-(1) The General Manager of the Parliamentary Service is appointed by the Governor-General on the recommendation of a committee consisting of—
+(1) The Chief Executive of the Parliamentary Service is appointed by the Governor-General on the recommendation of a committee consisting of—
   (a) the Speaker, who chairs the committee constituted under this clause:
   (b) a member of the Parliamentary Service Commission appointed for the purpose by the Leader of the House:
   (c) a member of the Parliamentary Service Commission appointed for the purpose by the Leader of the Opposition: